 A mental status examination is important (see also Examination of Mental Status).
 Patients who are disturbed by such a test should be reassured that it is routine.
 The examiner must make sure that patients can hear; hearing deficits that prevent patients from hearing and understanding questions may be mistaken for cognitive dysfunction.
 Evaluating the mental status of patients who have a speech or language disorder (eg, mutism, dysarthria, speech apraxia, aphasia) can be difficult.

 Orientation may be normal in many patients with dementia or other cognitive disorders.
 Thus, evaluation may require questions that identify abnormalities in consciousness, judgment, calculations, speech, language, praxis, executive function, or memory, as well as orientation.
-Abnormalities in these areas cannot be attributed solely to age, and if abnormalities are noted, further evaluation, including a formal test of mental status (see Mental status), is needed.
+Abnormalities in these areas cannot be attributed solely to age, and if abnormalities are noted, further evaluation, including a formal test of mental status (see Evaluation of the Neurologic Patient : Mental status), is needed.

 With aging, information processing and memory retrieval slow but are essentially unimpaired.
 With extra time and encouragement, patients do such tasks satisfactorily (unless a neurologic abnormality is present).